cronvel/async-kit/README.md

 * n `Number`

-Set loop mode, the jobs list will run *n* times.
+Set loop mode, the job's list will run *n* times.

 Actually this is a shortcut, it simply set up a *while* loop with a trivial callback.
 Avoid to reinvent the wheel again and again.